cloudquery/cloudquery/website/pages/blog/introducing-glob-matching-for-tables.md

 - "aws_ec2_transit_gateway_*"  # will skip all child relations of aws_ec2_transit_gateways
 ```

-Since child tables often have many rows and require many API calls to fetch, skipping these when they're not needed can really speed up the time it takes to sync.
+Since child tables often have many rows and can require thousands API calls to fetch, skipping these when they're not needed can really speed up the time it takes to sync.

 ## Keeping up-to-date